 Almost 90 per cent of non-household supply points are metered, but not all meters are the same.
+As of 01/07/2023, the total number of meters in the market are 1,288,644, with 4.87% being smart meters.
 This section shines a light on the different approaches taken by wholesalers and retailers with metering, demonstrating the variety of meter assets and meter reading across the Non-household (NHH) market.

 NHH meters are installed and owned by the wholesaler as per Code Subsidiary Document CSD 0104: Maintain SPID data.
 Historically, wholesalers have different meter installation policies, which means that meter coverage, meter type and meter functionality (i.e. smart meters) varies regionally.